You’ve got questions. Here’s the answers to the most frequently asked questions about Piano Wizard

 We recommend age 3 and older.
 However, we have seen children as young as 2 using it.
 That will depend on how well the child knows their colors, how intelligent and disciplined they are, and how big their fingers are to reach the different keys.
 But on average, age 3 and older.

 Not all.
-People of all ages have enjoyed Piano Wizard – from kids to teens to seniors.
+People of all ages have enjoyed Piano Wizard – from kids to teenagers to seniors.
 The “background themes” may give the game the look of a child’s game, but they can be changed or removed to suit your taste.
-In fact, many adults love using the colorful themes.
+Many adults love using the colorful themes – it just makes them “feel” like a kid again!

 Yes!
-And many parents do just that and have made it an integral part of their children’s home school curriculum.
+And many families do just that and have made it an integral part of their children’s home school curriculum.

 Yes, the Piano Wizard Academy comes with a solid money-back guarantee.
-Once you open and register your product, take up to 30 days to try it out with your family.
+Normally 30 days, we’ve temporarily extended it: Take up to 60 Days to try it out with your family.
 If you don’t like it for any reason, simply return it.
 Music Wizard Group will refund your entire purchase price (all you’ll have to pay for is shipping).
 As Chris (the founder) from Music Wizard Group says; “you’d be hard pressed to find a piano teacher with that kind of guarantee.”

 Please note that this policy does not apply to digital download products as once order is received, no refunds can be granted.
 There are no digital downloads associated with Piano Wizard Academy though.